codecat/Nin/Readme.md

 }
 ```

+These model classes can also be located in separate files inside of a `models` folder, and they will be autoloaded when they're needed.

 # Using controllers
-To use controllers, you can either choose to go the above route in a single file, or you can make multiple files for it.
-First of all, you will need a `.htaccess` or Nginx configuration to start with, or the routing won't work.
+You have again 2 choices for controllers; single file or multiple files.

-To create controller classes, we will make a folder `controllers` in the same directory as the `index.php` is located.
+To create controller classes, make a folder `controllers` in the same directory as the `index.php` is located.
 Inside of this folder, we can make a file `IndexController.php`:

 ```PHP
 <?php